Privacy & Cookies

 Some of the data which we record may not seem directly relevant to your query but it is used for statistical purposes, with the aim of improving the service provided to all clients of Citizens Advice.

-None of the forms on this site contain hidden fields and so, apart from the date and time of the request, will pass to us only the information which you have typed in or chosen to upload.
-If you have provided an e-mail address, you should receive a copy of your submission via that address.
+None of the forms on this site contain hidden fields and so, apart from the date and time of the request, you will pass to us only the information which you have typed in or chosen to upload.

-This charity makes every effort to ensure the security and integrity of emails on our systems.
+This charity makes every effort to ensure the security and integrity of emails and forms on our systems.
 Unfortunately, no data transmission over the internet can be guaranteed to be 100% secure.
-As a result, while we strive to protect your personal information after we’ve received it, this charity cannot ensure or guarantee the security of information when it is being transmitted.
+As a result, while we strive to protect your personal information after we have received it, this charity cannot ensure or guarantee the security of information when it is being transmitted.

-If you are still concerned about confidentiality then please contact us by phone or in person.
+If you are still concerned about confidentiality then please contact us.

 This charity is subject to regular audits by the Citizens Advice national association, the Community Legal Service and Office of the Immigration Services Commission.
-The people who do these audits will sign a confidentiality statement, as do all our staff.
+The people who carry out these audits sign a confidentiality statement, as do all our staff and volunteers.
+Our staff and volunteers have regular training in data protection and information security.
+We have put in place procedures to deal with any suspected personal data breaches and will notify you and any applicable regulator of a breach where we are obliged to do so.

 Please note that giving us permission to keep records in this way does not allow us to contact other agencies on your behalf or to pass any information on to them, unless we are required to do so by law.
 Where contacting a third party is necessary, in order to deal with your enquiry, we will request your express permission.